ideal-world/nlui-mcp/.lingma/rules/system.md

 - Use proper TypeScript interfaces for props
 - Implement proper accessibility (a11y) attributes
 - Add JSDoc comments for complex logic
+- Use pnpm for package management to ensure dependency consistency

 ### Testing Strategy